Simon-Cln/DataCamp_/README.md

 # BreakThrough_
 **Overview**
-This repository contains the codebase for [a brief description of your project, e.g., "an image classification project using deep learning"].
+- This repository contains the codebase for an eye cancer image classification project.
+The main objective is to develop a tool capable of detecting cancer in eyes using a dataset of eye images.
+The user can upload an image of an eye through a web interface and receive feedback regarding the likelihood of that eye having cancer.
+This solution will soon integrate cloud services for image preprocessing and classification.

 **Structure**
 The repository is organized as follows: